 PPF offered the Czech state 120 tonnes of medical equipment free of charge in the battle against coronavirus

-Today morning, PPF Group’s majority shareholder Petr Kellner met with the Prime Minister of the Czech Republic, Andrej Babiš, and Minister of Industry and Trade Karel Havlíček, at the building of the Office of the Government.
-The meeting took place in response to the crisis surrounding the delivery of protective medical equipment; to aid in the effort, PPF Group offered to donate approximately 120 tonnes of medical equipment to the Government.
+Today morning, PPF Group’s majority shareholder Petr Kellner met with the Prime Minister of the Czech Republic, Andrej Babiš, and Minister of Industry and Trade Jiří Havlíček, at the building of the Office of the Government.

 PPF Group, through its biotechnology company Sotio, already offered help to the Ministry of Health last week and, after agreeing with Deputy Minister Prymula, purchased 20,000 protective masks and delivered them to the Czech Republic; they are currently being donated to general practitioners around the country.